 Polar recently announced the successor to the Ignite: The Polar Ignite 2.
 So I got the details and worked out for you what the differences are.
 So if you want to decide on buying an Ignite or Ignite 2, I hope this article helps.
 I’ll list all the differences and what they encompass and why they matter.
 At the end I’ll link to some shops and their prices where you can buy the watches.
 These are (mostly) sponsored links.
 They don’t cost you anything extra, but I get a small fee when you do buy something.
-But let’s get on to the watches.
+But let’s get on to the watches, side by side.

 In brief the overview of what’s new on the Ignite 2.
 I’ll go more in-depth about these items later in the article.